simonwep/spectrum/README.md

 > This project is heavily inspired by [spek](https://github.com/alexkay/spek)!

 ### What is this?

 This is a small audio spectrum analyzer that I made after I realized that [spek](https://github.com/alexkay/spek) is no longer actively maintained.
 I also wondered if it was possible to make it more performant and portable.
 To get both performance and cross-platform compatibility this has become a PWA and is using the browsers native audio API (which is fast!).
 Unfortunately not all browsers support things like the [OfflineAudioContext](https://developer.mozilla.org/en-US/docs/Web/API/OfflineAudioContext) I need, therefore it only works on chromium-based browsers.

 I'd say, pick any audio file and [try it out](https://spectrum.reinisch.io) :)

 ### Features

 * ⚡ Fast - we're using native web API's.
 * 🔽 Installble - it's a PWA!
 * ⌨ Shortcuts - downloading the graph or changing decibel levels, there's a shortcut for it.
 * ✨ Minimalistic - does one job, as good as possible.
 Just a few kilobytes of JS and CSS are served.

-### Planned features
-* [x] - Make it a PWA.
-* [ ] - A better logo (I'm running out of ideas for material design, drop a PR if you have an idea :)).
-* [ ] - Display bitrate and bit-depth (How?
-The audio API doesn't give me such information... this is currently fix).
-* [ ] - Make sample-rate adjustable (Currently fix at 48k since I cannot read the audio's meta data).
+* 🔴 Realtime audio support.